On The Edge Of The Caldera

-The Caldera was not visible from the main road.
-The manager of our hotel was waiting for us with her dishy looking assistant, who hoisted our (very) heavy bags casually over his shoulders and sprinted across the narrow path leading to their gate!
+We couldn’t see the Caldera from the main road.
+The manager of our hotel was waiting for us with her dishy looking assistant, who hoisted our (very) heavy bags casually over his shoulders and sprinted across the narrow path to their gate.
 We followed him past the gate to the top of the stairs, and gasped!
 There it was!
 We had never seen anything as spectacular!
-Brilliant white houses, clinging to the sooty cliff face and embracing that ‘cauldron’ of incredible blue!!
-Breathtaking doesn’t seem to cover it!
+Brilliant white houses clinging to the sooty cliff face and embracing that ‘cauldron’ of incredible blue!!
+Breathtaking doesn’t come close!

 Known variously as Kallisti (the most beautiful) and Thera (after a king of Sparta who retired here), its present name is derived from its patron Saint Eirene, also refered to as St. Irini.
 The official name though is still Thira!